cyrildewit/perceptor/README.md

 > Modern Sass starter kit that requires you to keep your CSS organized and clean.

-## Note
+## Overview

+Perceptor is my personal SCSS starter kit.

+### Features

+* File structure
+* BEM helper mixins (element & modifier)

-This project is currently under development.
+**Note:*** This project is currently under development.
 If you have any ideas or tips, please feel free to report that at the issue tracker.

-* BEM

 ## Example SCSS structure